-Even though the price went up almost 25% in the year that followed, your gains only increased by $200 by holding onto the stock long term.
+Even though the price went up almost 25% in the year that followed, your gains increased by $3,081.18 on top of the original $2,619 by holding onto the stock long term.
+That $3,081.18 would be taxed at your capital gains rate, which would be lower.
 In addition, you added a lot of risks – including the risk the stock went down and you lost money.
 That’s why the most common advice is to do a same-day sale.

 What if the Stock Goes Down in Price?